roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-08 ****** byCathartico© Immediately, the two lawyers drew nearer wedging her in between them.
+Immediately, the two lawyers drew nearer wedging her in between them.
 They started chatting her up while interchanging knowing glances.
 Vanessa felt flattered by their attention.
 She only listened half-heartedly though.
 Her itching pussy completely absorbed her mind.

  The moment she answered one of their questions, the buzzing started again - only this time with double force.
 Her words turned into one long grunt.
 Her eyes closed.
 Her hands gripped a leg of each guy.
 She had to claw into them her whole body shaking uncontrollably.